aaronriekenberg/aaronriekenberg.github.io/content/posts/parsing-json-logs-with-python.md

 How to parse the wall of JSON documents?

-[jq](https://jqlang.org) is a great for extracting a single field from a JSON document.
-But I find the syntax hard to understand and remember, also it's no help for timestamp parsing.
+[jq](https://jqlang.org) is a great for pretty priting or extracting a single field from a JSON document.
+But I find the syntax hard to understand and remember especially for extracting multiple fields.

 We can do this with a few lines of Python.
 These particular batteries are included in reasonably-modern python3, no extra packages needed: